 Berries have,

-In the swamps in autumn
+In the swamps in autumn,

-They know how to mature! (cranberry)
+They know how to ripen! (cranberry)

-A lot of berries in bowls,
+A lot of berries in baskets,

 There are blueberries and cloudberries.

-Here blackberries turn black,
+Here the blackberries are turning black,

-Next to it is red. (cowberry)
+Nearby is red. (cowberry)

-D:-about berries
+D:-O berries

-Hiding in the soft grass.
+Hidden in the soft grass.

 Yellow brooch- berry(cloudberry)

-It's big, juicy, beautiful berry.
+It is large, juicy, beautiful berry.

-2. Physical Minute "By berries»
+2. Physical exercise "By berries»

-We to the forest lawn came out,
+We to went out to the forest meadow,

-Raising your legs higher
+Lifting your legs higher

 Through bushes and hummocks,